United Nations Commission on International Trade Law: Activities

+Working Groups

+UNCITRAL has six working groups whose work focuses on different topics: Working Group I: Warehouse Receipts, Working Group II: Dispute Settlement, Working Group III: Reform of investor-state dispute settlement, Working Group IV: Electronic Commerce, Working Group V: Insolvency Law, Working Group VI: Negotiable Cargo Documents.

+Working Group III: Reform of investor-state dispute settlement (ISDS) was constituted in 2017 and has been meeting since then twice or three times a year in Vienna and New York.
+The working group is of particular significance to states with international investment agreements and its work consists in helping states negotiate the reform of ISDS.

 Conventions

 A convention is an agreement among participating states establishing obligations binding upon those States that ratify or accede to it.
 A convention is designed to unify law by establishing binding legal obligations.
 To become a party to a convention, States are required formally to deposit a binding instrument of ratification or accession with the depository.
 The entry into force of a convention is usually dependent upon the deposit of a minimum number of instruments of ratification.